yushansu/COS598D-Serverless/README.md

 - Pros and Cons for the three design choices: single CPU, multiple CPUs, and GPU.
 - When serverless computating can be beneficial?

-## What to be included in you submission
+## What to be included in your submission

 - A report includes your experiment settings, e.g., the server and environment you run your experiements on, the CPUs and GPUs you are using, etc., your results, discussions, and answers to all the quesions in the previous section.
 - Your `batchMM.py` file.